Fremantle Workers Club

 The Fremantle Workers Social and Leisure Club is a social non-profit organisation in Fremantle, Western Australia.
 It was established in 1914 as a working men's club, when a need was felt for a social (and non-religious) meeting place for the stevedores working on the wharves.
 Its original purposes included educational lectures, a library of democratic literature, as well as games and entertainment.

 History

 The Club was established in early 1914.
 It began life at 1 Henry Street, Fremantle in what was Lodge's Hotel; it bought this property in 1916.
 The first meeting was held on 2 February 1914 with William Roche as president.
 All committee members were unionists.

+The Fremantle Workers Club emerged as a response to the harsh working conditions faced by stevedores, with the goal of providing a space for workers to gather and discuss their issues outside of the factory or workplace.
+The club was founded during a time when Fremantle's wharves were central to Australia's maritime trade, and workers were often subjected to long hours and poor conditions.
+The formation of the club represented a significant step toward union solidarity and providing workers with a platform for social, cultural, and educational activities.

 It is tradition within the Club to refer to a man named Billy Clare as the "founder" and first president of the club, however this is not reflected in the historical record.
 Clare was certainly a foundation (and later life) member, but was not part of the initial committee.

+In the late 1920s, the club's financial success enabled it to make significant charitable donations, including a notable contribution to Fremantle Hospital.
+This tradition of supporting the community continued throughout the years, with the club being actively involved in various philanthropic endeavors, such as funding educational scholarships for local students and supporting community events in Fremantle.

 The club was profitable in the late 1920s, allowing it to donate to the Fremantle Hospital.

 Renovations were conducted in 1932, and cost £3,500.
 The Club reopened on 13 April 1932, when the membership count stood at 3,400 people.